syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 For date values, the range slider does not have auto interval support.
 So, it is mandatory to set [`interval`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/interval.html), [`dateIntervalType`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/dateIntervalType.html), and [`dateFormat`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/dateFormat.html) for date values.

-N> The [`onChanged`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/onChanged.html) callback can be used to update the visual appearance of the range slider when the user drags the thumb through interaction.

 **Numeric range slider**

 {% tabs %}